 The municipality had responded with unanimous approval.

-We can only guess why the Grimas treated the Beaurepaires differently from their other over 30 slaves.
+We can only guess why the Grimas treated the Beaurepaires differently from the other 30 people they enslaved.
 Perhaps the Grimas favored them because of their lineage in a line of enslaved persons who had belonged to the Grimas for multiple generations.
 Perhaps they knew Louis Beaurepaire as a friendly neighbor and felt responsible for his children in some way.
 Perhaps because of Louis’ standing as a successful, independent, free man of color, they believed that his children deserved a life with more opportunity.
-Whatever their reasoning, it was not due to a distaste for slavery as an institution.
-Felix, a notary, spent day after day witnessing and documenting the sales of slaves.
-All enslaved persons in New Orleans were considered “immovable property” meaning that their sales had to be notarized, like real estate.
-Were it not for the booming slave market of New Orleans, Grima wouldn’t have had such an illustrious career.
-His former home, now a historic house museum, boasts the largest single family living space in the French Quarter, the majority of which was inhabited by slaves that he never freed.
+Whatever their reasoning, it was not due to a distaste for slavery as an institution as he continued to build his fortune off the slave trade as a notary in New Orleans.